kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

   bucketName: [3]
   generateBucketName: "photo-booth" [4]
   storageClassName: AN-OBJECT-STORE-STORAGE-CLASS [5]
-  SSL: true | false [6]
+  #SSL: true | false [6]       # post phase-0, if at all
-  cannedBucketACL: [7]
+  #cannedBucketACL: [7]        # post phase-0, if at all
-  versioned: true | false [8]
+  #versioned: true | false [8] # post phase-0, if at all
   additionalConfig: [9]
     ANY_KEY: VALUE ...
 ```
 1. name of the ObjectBucketClaim.
-This name becomes the Secret and ConfigMap names.
+This name becomes the name of the Secret and ConfigMap.
 1. namespace of the ObjectBucketClaim, which is also the namespace of the ConfigMap and Secret.
 1. name of the bucket.
-If used then `generateBucketName` is ignored. **Not** recommended
+If supplied then `generateBucketName` is ignored.
-for new buckets -- expected to be used for brownfield buckets.
-Bucket names must be unique within
+**Not** recommended for new buckets since names must be unique within
-an object store, but an object store can store buckets for OBCs across multiple namespaces.
+an entire object store.
-1. if used then `bucketName` must be empty.
-The value here is the prefix in a random name
+1. if supplied then `bucketName` must be empty.
+This value becomes the prefix for a randomly generated name.
-and `bucketName` will be set to this generated name.
+After `Provision` returns `bucketName` is set to this random name.
+If both `bucketName` and `generateBucketName` are supplied then `BucketName` has precedence and `GenerateBucketName` is ignored.
+If both `bucketName` and `generateBucketName` are blank or omitted then the storage class is expected to contain the name of an _existing_ bucket.
+It's an error if all three bucket related names are blank or omitted.
 1. storageClass which defines the object-store service and the bucket provisioner.
 1. SSL defines whether the connection to the bucket requires SSL authentication.
 1. predefined bucket ACLs: